mh1k/supersonic-ebike-server/README.md

 # Supersonic ebike Server Side

 ## Process
-- I use mongodb database server.
+- I use Mongodb database server.
-- In the server I created collections - ebike, and users.
+- In the server, I created collections - ebike, and users.
-- post(Add), patch(update), delete, get method has been used for ebike and users.
+- post(add), patch(update), delete and get methods have been used for ebike and users.
-- for secure data access jwt has been used.
+- for secure data access jwt(jsonwebtoken) has been used.

+## package
+- express
+- cors
+- nodemon
+- dotenv
+- jsonwebtoken

 ## serverside deploy
 - render